 When the COVID-19 restrictions began back in March 2020, I never imagined this far in the future we would be cancelling our events.
 We, your ASCE Central Pennsylvania Board of Directors are working to provide you with the level of service you have come to expect.
 We are in the process of obtaining a Zoom license to provide opportunities to obtain PDH’s.
 Once we have that in place, we will establish a schedule of monthly virtual meetings with speakers.
 We hope that everyone will login and take advantage of this opportunities.
 Once the restrictions are lifted we will return to in-person meetings.
 In the meantime, watch your email for notices on virtual presentations.

-Job opportunities are available from Section Sponsors, they can be viewed here.
+Job opportunities are available from sponsoring Engineering and Construction Firms, they can be viewed here.

-2018 Report Card for PA's Infrastructure Has Been Released!
+2018 Report Card for PA's Infrastructure Is Still Available for Viewing!

 All grades and supporting information can be found by clicking the image below.